SanderMertens/bake/README.md

 # bake
 The Dutch IRS has a catchy slogan, which goes like this: "Leuker kunnen we 't niet maken, wel makkelijker".
 Roughly translated, this means: "We can't make it more fun, but we can make it easier".
 Bake adopts a similar philosophy.
-Building code (especially C/C++) will never be fun, so lets try to make it as easy and painless as possible.
+Building code (especially C/C++) will never be fun, so let's try to make it as easy and painless as possible.

 To that end, bake is a build tool, build system, package manager and environment manager in one.
-Bake's goal is to automate the process of building code as much as possible, especially when having lots of projects that depend on each other.
-For now, bake focuses on building C/C++ code.
+Bake automates building code, especially for highly interdependent projects.
+Currently, Bake's focus is C/C++.

 Bake's main features are:
-- discover all projects in current directory & build them in right order
+- discover all projects in current directory & build them in the correct order
 - automatically include header files from dependencies
 - use logical (hierarchical) identifiers to specify dependencies on any project built on the machine
 - programmable C API for interacting with package management